33 Frugal After-School Snacks Every 90s Kid Survived On

 The flavor barely mattered, and everyone knew it.
 Red was a flavor, purple was a flavor, and the specific fruit each packet claimed to be was more of a suggestion than a promise.
 The mustache it left behind was a badge of honor worn proudly to the dinner table.

 The economics were absurd even then.
 A packet cost pocket change and made a full pitcher, which meant a whole neighborhood of kids could stay hydrated on sugar water and happiness for under a dollar.
-The kid whose house always had Kool-Aid was a kid with social power.
+The kid whose house always had Kool-Aid was a kid with social power, the same kind of currency that ran the whole allowance economy of the decade.

 32. Microwave Quesadilla